alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PathDynamicModal](https://github.com/ra1028/PathDynamicModal)
 * [PermissionScope](https://github.com/nickoneill/PermissionScope)
 * [PMAlertController](https://github.com/Codeido/PMAlertController) - PMAlertController is a great and customizable substitute to UIAlertController.
+* [PokeModal](https://github.com/lborgav/PokeModal) - Simple Modal View inspired Pokémon GO written in Swift.
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
 It is written in pure swift.
+* [PopUp](https://github.com/mhlangagc/PopUp) - A simple way to implement a Pop up from the bottom informing the user of any changes within the app or some action they need to do.
+It Pops up in the KeyWindow and hence over all views, tableViews or collectionViews.
 * [PopupDialog](https://github.com/Orderella/PopupDialog) - A simple, customizable popup dialog for iOS written in Swift.
 Replaces UIAlertControllers alert style.
 * [Presentr](https://github.com/IcaliaLabs/Presentr) - Wrapper for custom ViewController presentations in iOS 8+.
 * [SCLAlertView-Swift](https://github.com/vikmeup/SCLAlertView-Swift)